 Walking Tours are running on a reduced schedule along with the Welcome Center’s reduced days and hours.
 While we will still accept walk-ins for tours that are not yet full, there are only SIX spots per tour.
 Booking in advance is STRONGLY recommended.

-For the safety of our guides who are bravely agreeing to host tours during the continuing pandemic, masks are required for all guests.
+For the safety of our guests and guides, masks are required for all.

 Guides will be microphoned and headsets available.
 You may use our thoroughly sanitized earphones, your own 3.5mm earphones, or purchase a $5 pair of earbuds at the Museum Shop.